RamiHg/Dx8to12/README.md

 # Dx8to12 - A DirectX 8 implementation on DirectX12.

 Dx8to12 implements the DirectX8 API on top of DirectX 12.
-The main functionality is completed.
+The main functionality is complete.
 However, I haven't implemented parts of the API that weren't used in the games I was testing; for example, many of the getter functions like `GetTexture`.

 ## Supported Features